bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/workloads/sap/dbms-guide.md

  ![Using SQL Server 2012 backup to Microsoft Azure Storage BLOB][dbms-guide-figure-400]

 The advantage in this case is that one doesn't need to spend disks to store SQL Server backups on.
 So you have fewer disks allocated and the whole bandwidth of disk IOPS can be used for data and log files.
-Note that the maximum size of a backup is limited to a maximum of 1 TB as documented in the section **Limitations** in this article: <https://docs.microsoft.com/sql/relational-databases/backup-restore/sql-server-backup-to-url#limitations>.
+Note that the maximum size of a backup is limited to a maximum of 1 TB as documented in the section <strong>Limitations</strong> in this article: <https://docs.microsoft.com/sql/relational-databases/backup-restore/sql-server-backup-to-url#limitations>.
 If the backup size, despite using SQL Server backup compression would exceed 1 TB in size, the functionality described in chapter [SQL Server 2012 SP1 CU3 and earlier releases][dbms-guide-5.5.2] in this document needs to be used.

 [Related documentation](https://docs.microsoft.com/sql/relational-databases/backup-restore/restoring-from-backups-stored-in-microsoft-azure) describing the restore of databases from backups against Azure Blob Store recommend not to restore directly from Azure BLOB store if the backup is >25GB.
 The recommendation in this article is simply based on performance considerations and not due to functional restrictions.
 Therefore, different conditions may apply on a case by case basis.